What is the difference between a broker and a trader?

 Conversely, retail traders access the market with their own money but tend not to do so for a living.
 This means that they’re more likely to operate on a part-time basis, while they may also open standard trading accounts or seek out lucrative forex bonus offers when getting started.

 What’s a Broker?

-If a retail trader does look to make his way in the market, the chances are that he’ll work alongside a licensed broker.
-A broker will be responsible for transmitting individual traders’ positions in real-time on exchanges and trading platforms, and in the digital age the most accessible brokerage services have been integrated with online sites.
+If a retail trader does look to make his way into the market, the chances are that he’ll work alongside a licensed broker.
+A broker will be responsible for transmitting individual traders’ positions in real-time on exchanges and trading platforms, and in the digital age, the most accessible brokerage services have been integrated with online sites.

-There are two main types of forex broker, namely dealing desk and no dealing desk.
-The former is also referred to as a market maker, and operates by taking the alternate side of client’s trades and establishing the associated bid and ask price.
+There are two main types of forex brokers, namely dealing desk and no dealing desk.
+The former is also referred to as a market maker and operates by taking the alternate side of the client’s trades and establishing the associated bid and ask price.
 Then, they wait for a trader who would like to take advantage of the set terms, creating the strange scenario where they can profit at the expense of their clients.

-Ultimately, the most important thing is to understand the core differences between terms such as ‘trader’ and ‘broker’, while also comprehending how each plays their own unique role in driving the forex market.
+Ultimately, the most important thing is to understand the core differences between terms such as ‘trader’ and ‘broker’, while also comprehending how each plays its own unique role in driving the forex market.